fengyuruhui98/File/write/Daily/癸卯日志/September.md

 @22:47

 ## Daily
-Morning, I wake up at about 9:30am,
+Morning, I wake up at about 9:30am, then do the work all the morning, then at noon, I felt really bad about Lichongbin, then I bought the ticket of "Oppenheimer" started at about 19:10 and ends at 22:08pm,

 # 23:15 Sat, Sep 2, 2023